varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

 Another way is for software projects to set up foundations to collect money and hire developers.
-This is a relatively complex thing to do, and it will only be availabel for larger projects.
+This is a relatively complex thing to do, and it will only be available for larger projects.

 The Apache Foundation "adopts" smaller projects inside their field of interest, and I belive that works OK, but I'm not sure if it